NVIDIA/nvidia-dlfw-inspect/docs/installation.md

 ## Installation Options

+## Installing via Pip

+NVDLFW-Inspect has very minimal dependecies and can be directly installed in an environment that already has torch and numpy (we don't enforce the versions for these libraries but are tested for `torch>=2.4.0` and `numpy==1.26.4`).
+This method is also applicable if you're running inside a Nvidia PyTorch container.

 ### 1. Installing Directly via GitHub

-You can install `nvdlfw_inspect` directly from its GitHub repository using `pip`, assuming you already have the pytorch docker container running
+You can install `nvdlfw_inspect` directly from its GitHub repository, assuming you already have the required torch and numpy versions:

 `pip install git+https://github.com/NVIDIA/nvidia-dlfw-inspect`